Euro20179/AIO-LIMAS/README.md

     - [x] total items
   - [x] thumbnails
   - [ ] if an item is marked as a copy, display the copy user viewing entry

+- [ ] new ui

+  - have a sidebar that contains all items
+  - the user clicks on one
+  - searching will filter the items down on the side
+  - Should have all the same features as the old ui

+- [ ] terminal ui
+  - simply a list of all items
+  - [ ] allow user to filter by status